Medicare Part D

 As I said before, it pays to compare drug plans, as some will have medications at a Tier 3 while others have that same drug at Tier 2, a big difference in cost.

-The Four Parts of Medicare Part D
+The Three Stages of Medicare Part D

 The Annual Deductible